 Read and Understand

 Read and understand everything that is prepared and filed on your behalf or on behalf of your spouse.
 In divorce cases, it is not uncommon for a settlement agreement or other document to be revised several times after receiving input from both spouses and their attorneys.
-It is critical that you review and understand each draft and to speak to your attorney for further explanation if you are unsure of the overall content or even a single paragraph.
-It is also important that you avoid signing any document unless you are sure that you understand each provision.
+It is critical you review and understand each draft and to speak to your attorney for further explanation if you are unsure of the overall content or even a single paragraph.
+Similarly, avoid signing any document unless you are sure you understand each provision.

 Court cases of all kinds, including divorces, come with strict deadlines for filing papers and providing copies of documents.
 Even with your busy work and child related schedules, it is important to keep track of all divorce deadlines and make certain that you are turning in all documents on time.
 If you find that you cannot meet a deadline, or an illness or other family emergency caused you to miss a deadline, be certain to contact your Pittsburgh divorce attorney as soon as you realize that there is a problem.
 Depending on the specific circumstances, your attorney may be able to obtain a deadline extension on your behalf.